adebola-io/bullet/README.md

 };

 // Usage
-<Button click={handleClick} label="Click me" />;
+<Button onButtonClick={handleClick} label="Click me" />;
 ```

-In this example, the handleClick function is passed as the onClick prop to the Button component.
+In this example, the handleClick function is passed as the onButtonClick prop to the Button component.
 When the button is clicked, the handleClick function will be called, and "Button clicked!" will be logged to the console.

 ### Custom Events